auronsan/cinemalist/README.md

 # cinemalist

-Application for android that use FREE API ibacor.com/api to view schedule movie at cinema
+Application for android that use FREE API ibacor.com/api

 with library :